Innovating to create reliability and flexibility

 Alongside these core requirements, our own expectations were that we would:

-- and have the ability to scale our capacity elastically to accommodate user requirements.
+- Have the ability to scale our capacity elastically to accommodate user requirements

 Integrating VoIP and PSTN technologies